dukecld/QuantumWell/README.md

 ### Installing and Opening the main GUI

-* Download the compressed file from Github.
+* Download the compressed file from Github by double-clicking [https://github.com/dukecld/QuantumWell/archive/main.zip](https://github.com/dukecld/QuantumWell/archive/main.zip).
-* Move the Github file to any directory; I recommend your Desktop.
+* Move the downloaded file to any directory; I recommend your Desktop.
 If necessary, decompress and extract the contents (double-clicking usually works).
+You should see the QuantumWell-main directory.
+* (OR if you are familiar with git software, you may obtain a clone of the git repository.
+The main directory name will now be QuantumWell.
+The -main from the zipped file shows that the downloaded file is the contents of the main branch in the repository.)
+* From now on, I will use the name, QuantumWell, for the QuantumWell-main directory.
-You should see the QuantumWell root directory.
-Open a file browser in this directory.
-Execute the config script by double-clicking on:
+*   Open a file browser in the QuantumWell  directory Execute the config script by double-clicking on:
-* `config.bat` for Windows
+>* `config.bat` for Windows
-* `config.command` for macOS
+>* `config.command` for macOS
-* `config.sh` for Linux os.
+>* `config.sh` for Linux os.
-* or from a terminal window in the QuantumWell directory, execute `python config.py`
+>* or from a terminal window in the QuantumWell directory, execute `python config.py`

+The `config.py` script first determines if you have all the QuantumWell prerequisites.
+It then proceeds to create a startup script for the GUI and records the path to the QuantumWell directory in a config file.

 Depending on your operating system, the `config.py` script produces one of the following startup scripts both in your QuantumWell directory and on your Desktop:
 * `startQWell.bat` script for Windows machines
 * `startQWell.command` for macOS machines
 * `startQWell.sh` script for Linux systems

-You can copy the appropriate 'startQWell.xx' to any directory you wish.
+You can copy the appropriate `startQWell.xx` to any directory you wish and open the GUI from there.

-The `config.py` python script also creates a `qwconfig` directory off of your home directory.
-The `config` file in the `qwconfig` directory contains the path to your QuantumWell directory and can be used to set the path for importing modules from the `src` directory into e.g. jupyter notebooks.
+The `config.py` python script also creates a `qwconfig/config` file off of your home directory which contains the path to your QuantumWell directory and can be used to set the path for importing modules from the `src` directory into e.g. jupyter notebooks.
 There are more details in the [Documentation/UsersGuide](Documentation/Users_Guide.pdf).
 If you are only using the GUIs, you can ignore this paragraph.

 Open the QuantumWell GUI by
-* Double-clicking the `startQWell` script from a file browser (set on any directory containing the script)
+* Double-clicking the `startQWell` script from a file browser set on any directory containing the script.
 * or from a cmd Windows terminal typing,
 `python <path to QuantumWell directory>\quantumWell.py`.
 * or from a macOS or Linux terminal typing,
-`python <path to QuantumWell directory>/quantumWell.py`
+`python <path to QuantumWell directory>/quantumWell.py`.
-* or open a terminal and `cd` to the location of your `startQWell` script and execute the script from the terminal prompt.
+* or open a terminal, `cd` to the location of your `startQWell` script, and execute the script from the terminal prompt.

 ## Usage

 The QuantumWell GUIs are largely selfexplanatory.
 Each button on the main GUI opens a side window to set and record well parameters.
-The *SolveSchrodingerEq* window shows the wavefunction for a given energy (and will diverge if the energy is not a stationary state energy).
+The *SolveSchrodingerEq* window shows the wavefunction for a given energy (and will diverge if the energy is not a stationary-state energy).
 The *FindStationaryStates* window permits determination of the stationary-state energies and plotting selected state wavefunctions on the main window.
 The always present *Message* window shows the history of your session; sending the history to a file and/or to a printer are *Message* window options.

 You can find more details in the [Documentation/UsersGuide](Documentation/Users_Guide.pdf)